Ryushe/todo/src/components/notes.md

 no handlers yet in list.jsx
+  also uncomment dragoverlay at end

+issues:
-  also uncomment dragoverlay at end could rename <task/> -> ListItem, or something because naming a little confusing
+  could rename <task/> -> ListItem, or something because naming a little confusing issue with moving categories, if item moved to top item doesnt move

 todo:
   list.jsx: